Cappricornia/EssentialJavaConcepts/README.md

  - Solving Problems with Nested Loop Structures
  - Effective Combination of for and while Loops
  - Demonstrating Examples of Nested Loop Patterns

+## Data Types and Variables in Java: 🗃️

+  - Data Types: Java is a statically typed language, meaning variables must be declared with a specific type, and their type cannot change during runtime.
+Common data types include int, double, String, boolean, and more.
+  - Variables: Variables are used to store data values.
+In Java, you declare a variable with its data type, such as int, double, or String.
+Use keywords like "int" for integers, "double" for floating-point numbers, and "String" for sequences of characters.
+  - Primitive Data Types: Java includes primitive data types such as int, double, char, boolean, byte, short, and long.
+  - Numbers: In Java, numeric types like int and double represent integers and floating-point numbers, respectively.
+  - Strings: In Java, strings are objects created from the String class.
+They represent sequences of characters and can be manipulated using various methods.
+  - Booleans: Represent true or false values.
+Used for conditional statements and logical operations.
+  - Null and Undefined: In Java, null represents the absence of a value, while uninitialized variables have a default value depending on their data type.
+  - Objects: In Java, objects are instances of classes, allowing you to create complex data structures with attributes and methods.
+  -  Arrays: Ordered collections of values in Java, accessed by indices starting from 0.
+They provide a way to store multiple values of the same type in a single variable.
+  -  Methods: In Java, methods are blocks of code within classes.
+They are similar to functions and can be invoked to perform specific actions or return values.